-Ph.D. candidates must not seek IRB approval for their dissertation research until successfully defending their proposals.
+Ph.D. candidates may not seek IRB approval for their dissertation research until successfully defending their proposals.
 Ultimately, the Major Advisor serves as the Principal Investigator (PI) for the candidate's research.
 The steps in this process are key to Clemson's procedures assuring the ethical construction and trustworthiness of research protocols.

 The Doctoral Advising Committee serves as the first step in screening the design and methods of Ph.D. research for validity and ethical treatment of participants.
 The IRB is a second step in this process, not an initial one.
-Major Advisors and their immediate supervisors (department chair) must sign the IRB forms before transmitting them to Clemson's Office of Research Compliance.
-The Office of Research Compliance communicates through the Major Advisor, not the Ph.D. candidate.
 In addition to the prerequisite of a successful proposal defense, the Office of Research Compliance has two other prerequisites:

 - 1. Research Certification of the Ph.D.
-Candidate, which should have been obtained in EDL 9100, and renewed, if more than two years have elapsed since then - 2.
-Research Certification of the Major Advisor
+Candidate, which should have been obtained in EDL 9100, and renewed, if more than two years have elapsed since then - Research Certification of the Major Advisor